Gain the fundamental knowledge and leadership skills you need to succeed in the field of human resource management.

 The ACBSP is a leading specialized accreditation body which means your degree will be recognized and respected by employers.

 The Bachelor of Science in Human Resource Management provides students with the fundamental knowledge and leadership skills they need to succeed within the human resources field.
 Students will learn how to apply leadership principles for effective employee administration and organizational development.
 Specific areas of study include the management of team dynamics, conflict resolution, business policy and employee law, and training and professional development.
 This program is aligned with the Society for Human Resource Management's HR Curriculum Guidebook and Templates.
+The Bachelor’s in Human Resource Management is additionally accredited by ACBSP, which accredits quality business programs across the globe.

 Click here to view our learning outcomes assessment data.